 - Are elderly, physically disabled, have a mental illness or an acquired brain injury.

-- Have lived in a nursing facility or institution for at least 90 days.
+- Currently reside in a nursing facility and have been there at least 60 days.
 There are some exclusions.
 A transition coordinator can discuss the exclusions with you.

 - Have the ability to live in the community with support and services.